aitemr/awesome-git-hooks/pre-commit/README.md

 ## pre commit git hooks for:

-* [SwiftLint](https://github.com/aitemr/awesome-git-hooks/blob/master/pre-commit/pre-commit-swiftlint) - a tool to enforce Swift style and conventions
+* [SwiftLint](https://github.com/aitemr/awesome-git-hooks/blob/master/pre-commit/pre-commit-swiftlint) - a tool to enforce Swift style and conventions.

 ## support

-If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/aitemr/awesome-git-hooks/issues/new)
+If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/aitemr/awesome-git-hooks/issues/new).

 ## license